 Data logging is permitted.
-Any information logged may be viewed on request by the scrutineers.
-A competitor may be requested to fit and carry an MI owned data logger on his/her kart during a practice or race.
+Any information logged must be available to be viewed by the scrutineers.
+A competitor may be required to fit and carry MI owned data logging equipment on his/her kart during practice or race.
+Failure to allow viewing of competitors data logging equipment or failure to fit/carry MI owned equipment or interference with such equipment will be deemed a technical non compliance resulting in associated penalties.